smithoss/gonymizer/README.md

 | Processor Name | Use |
 | -------------- |:----|
 | AlphaNumericScrambler | Scrambles strings.
 If a number is in the string it will replace it with another random number
-| UniqueAlphaNumericScrambler | Similar to AlphaNumericScrambler but that all scrambled strings in the table column will be unique.
 | EmptyJson | Replaces a JSON with an empty one (`{}`)
 | FakeStreetAddress | Used to replace a real US address with a fake one
 | FakeCity | Used to replace a city column